mixophrygian/ct-blog/tasks.md

 #Project Roadmap
  3/10:
-  -fix scrolling on rerouting issue
-  -try to restore the address bar collapse on scroll feature -add prettier?
   -fix view entry detail margin bullshit / mobile
   -Add slick af pre-onboarding animation. -small fade in with title / logo?
-  -Add a modal for users who have "block all cookies" set on their phones or any other localstorage preventing settings - private mode - in the buttons!
+  -Add a modal for users who have "block all cookies" set on their phones or any other localstorage preventing settings - private mode - in the buttons! x - fix scrolling on rerouting issue x - try to restore the address bar collapse on scroll feature x - add prettier?

   -code splitting?

 3/5: